wp-plugins/show-stock-quotes/readme.txt

 Tags: stocks, stock quotes, market, money, investing, finance, wall street Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 1.5
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays up-to-date stock data from Yahoo!
-Finance.
-Up to 20 stocks can be shown.
+Displays up to 20 stock quotes per portfolio in real-time with an optional RSS feed.
+The RSS feed and stocks have links to their respective sites.

 == Description ==

-Displays up-to-date stock data from Yahoo!
-Finance.
-Up to 20 stocks can be shown.
+Displays up to 20 stock quotes per portfolio in real-time with an optional RSS feed.
+The RSS feed and stocks have links to their respective sites.

 This plugin also supports multiple portfolios.
 This can be done by simply adding multiple instances of the widget into the sidebar you want.

 Please check out my site http://kylebenkapps.com